kittykatattack/ga/README.md

 ```
 You can use Ga's universal `remove` function to remove any sprite from an
 array.
 You can optionally use it to remove more than one sprite at a time by
-listing the sprites to remove it the arguments, like this:
+listing the sprites to remove in the arguments, like this:
 ```
 g.remove(spriteOne, spriteTwo, spriteThree);
 ```